LordOfTheTrees/TreePage/_posts/2025-10-31-quantifying_QB_success_PT_2.md

 Article 1 established which metrics predict quarterback contract decisions, identifying Total Yards (era-adjusted) and ANY/A (era-adjusted) as the key predictors balancing volume production with efficiency.
 However, that analysis treated all career years equally, averaging performance across Years 1-3 with uniform weights.
 This approach optimized overall prediction accuracy but obscured a crucial dimension of organizational evaluation: teams don't weight all career years equally when making contract decisions.

 The question Article 1 left unanswered is not which metrics matter, but **when** they matter most.
 Does a quarterback's rookie season carry the same weight as their most recent performance?
-Do teams exhibit recency bias, overweighting recent seasons while discounting earlier career data?
+Do teams exhibit recency bias, weighting recent seasons heavier while discounting earlier career data?
 Or do organizations take a balanced, long-term view of quarterback development?

 This analysis decomposes the temporal patterns in contract evaluation, revealing systematic biases in how teams weight performance across a quarterback's early career.
 The findings have immediate practical implications: understanding when performance matters most enables better prediction of which current quarterbacks are on track for extensions versus which face uncertain futures despite strong career averages.